Barefoot in the Park (film): Plot

 The next day, Paul comes down with a fever, but Corie still insists she wants a divorce.
-The two spend an awkward time together in their apartment until Corie kicks Paul out.
+The two spend an awkward time in their apartment until Corie kicks Paul out.
 She then receives a call from her aunt, who says that Ethel never came home.
-Corie panics, and eventually learns that her mother was at Victor's apartment.
+Corie eventually learns that her mother was at Victor's apartment.
 While Victor was escorting her to her home in New Jersey the previous night, Ethel slipped on icy stairs and fell.
 Victor and some neighbors took her back to Victor's apartment, where they spent the night.
-Strangely, Ethel was wearing nothing but her undergarments and Victor's Japanese kimono.
-It turned out that Victor had Ethel's dress dry-cleaned.

 Meanwhile, a drunken Paul skips work and sits in Washington Square Park.
 Heeding her mother's advice, Corie goes out searching for Paul and finds him drunk and running barefoot through the park.
-The once cautious Paul is now a fun-loving drunk while Corie cautiously chases after him in order to get him to sober up.
-Eventually, Paul says it is his apartment and he is going back home.
+The once cautious Paul is now a fun-loving drunk while Corie chases him in order to get him to sober up.
+Eventually, Paul says it is his apartment and he is going home.
 Corie follows.
 Back at the apartment, Paul, still drunk, climbs onto the roof of the apartment.
-Scared he might fall, Corie begs him to come down while speaking to him through the hole in the skylight.
-He says he will only come down if she repeats after him.
-He wants her to admit that her husband is a crazy drunk, when a few nights before she scolded him for being so cautious and practical even when he is drunk.
-Meanwhile, realizing where he is, Paul becomes scared, and almost falls off the building.
-Corie asks Paul to sing an Albanian folk song they had heard at the restaurant that Victor had taken them to calm himself down.
+Realizing where he is, Paul becomes scared, and almost falls off the building.
+Corie asks Paul to sing an Albanian folk song they had heard at the restaurant to calm himself down.
 While he sings, Corie climbs up to the roof to help him down.
-A crowd of onlookers starts to gather in the street, including Ethel and Victor.
+A crowd of onlookers gathers in the street, including Ethel and Victor.
 When Corie reaches Paul, they kiss and climb back down as the crowd cheers.